ColleagueRiley/RGFW/README.md

 ![workflow windows](https://github.com/ColleagueRiley/RGFW/actions/workflows/windows.yml/badge.svg)
 ![workflow windows](https://github.com/ColleagueRiley/RGFW/actions/workflows/macos.yml/badge.svg)

-A crossplatform lightweight single-header very simple-to-use window abstraction library for creating GUI Libraries or simple GUI programs.
+A cross-platform lightweight single-header very simple-to-use window abstraction library for creating GUI Libraries or simple GUI programs.

 # About
 RGFW is a free multi-platform single-header very simple-to-use window abstraction framework for creating GUI Libraries or simple GUI programs. it is meant to be used as a very small and flexible alternative library to GLFW.